makersacademy/rps-challenge/README.md

 - Bonus question 1 - I created my program in a way that should be easy to update to 2 players - computer is just another player as well.
 However, I like my one player game so I haven't done this.
 - Bonus question 2 - ask user which game they would prefer to play and then build a second set of files that care about that (including the random setting of the computer choice).
 - Add error handling
-- Check whether my implementation of the checking the rules could be done in a neater way
+- Check whether my implementation of the checking the rules could be done in a neater way - **this has now been implemented following peer review with Masha**
 - When the player selects "Play again", store the player so that it is not lost

 # The other details of the challenge